15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify that profile page is visible by checking for `#welcome-header` element in DOM

 ## Test Case R1.4
-The login page provides a login form which requests two fields: email and passwords
+**The login page provides a login form which requests two fields: email and passwords.**

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called with 200